soulseekerr/Goku/README.md

 Inspired by Entity-Component-System (ECS) architecture, Entities ar eused in the game loop in order to enhance performance and flexibility.
 A state machine pattern is implemented to handle character animations efficiently.

+Leveraging use of multithreaded code in the game loop.

 Tools such as ImGui are used for real-time visualization and adjustment of game parameters and entity states.
 Google Test for unit tests.
 Google Benchmark for testing performance on container classes.